Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal8.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* How will AI adoption affect residents and staff, and what measures are needed to maintain trust and transparency.

 * question 2

+* Which council processes are most suitale for AI automation, and what measurable improvements can we expect?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Simplifying a council's operations using AI can significantly improve efficiency, accuracy, and service delivery.
+AI automates repetitive tasks, reduces administrative burdens, and speed up responses to residents, allowing staff to focus on higher-value, community-focused work.
+It also enhances decision-making through data analysis and predictive insights, supporting better planning and resource allocation.
+However, successful implementation requires good data quality, staff training, and strong governance to ensure transparency, fairness, and pricavy.